Non-refundable credits on amended periods

 If a prior period is amended and your royalty due decreases, and non-refundable credits were applied to offset the entire royalty, your non-refundable credit balance will increase based on the amount of credit used to reduce the royalty for that period.

 If a prior period is amended and your royalty due decreases, and non-refundable credits were applied to reduce some but not all of the royalty, your non-refundable credit balance increases by the amount of credit that had been previously applied.
-The remaining overpayment will offset the oldest debt within the oldest period first.
+If the amendment results in an overpayment, it will offset the oldest debt within the oldest period first.
 If there is no debt, your account remains in a credit position until new debt is due.

 Example

-• If your January 2018 royalties were partially reduced from the use of your non-refundable credits, your credits are returned to your non-refundable credit account first.
-If the decrease in royalty resulting from the amendment exceeds the non-refundable credit used for that period, the overpaid amount is credited to your account and applied to your oldest debt, as described above.
+• If your January 2025 royalties were partially reduced from the use of your non-refundable credits, your credits are returned to your non-refundable credit account first.
+If the decrease in royalty resulting from the amendment exceeds the non-refundable credit used for that period, the overpaid amount is credited to your account and applied to your oldest debt, as described above

 Contact information